moosa-r/rbioapi/README.md

 1. [Do with rbioapi: Enrichment (Over-Representation) Analysis in R](https://rbioapi.moosa-r.com/articles/rbioapi_do_enrich.html "Do with rbioapi: Enrichment (Over-Representation) Analysis in R")

-# Design philosophy of rbioapi
+# Design of rbioapi

-To learn more about the design philosophy and the concepts behind developing rbioapi, please read our paper in Bioinformatics:
+To learn more about the design and concepts behind developing rbioapi, please read our paper in Bioinformatics:

 [rbioapi: user-friendly R interface to biologic web services’ API](https://doi.org/10.1093/bioinformatics/btac172 "Rezwani, M., Pourfathollah, A. A., & Noorbakhsh, F. (2022). rbioapi: user-friendly R interface to biologic web services’ API.
 Bioinformatics, 38(10), 2952–2953. doi: 10.1093/bioinformatics/btac172")